How to Get Claude Sonnet 4.5 Back: Build Your Portal - UPDATED

 Messages not saving between sessions

-The basic template saves the current conversation locally in IndexedDB.
-It should survive refreshes, browser restarts and portal updates on the same browser, but it will not follow you to another device.
-If you clear site data, use private browsing or switch browser, the conversation can disappear.
-Message me for cloud sync setup.
+Before KV activation, threaded conversations save locally in IndexedDB.
+They should survive refreshes, browser restarts and Portal updates in the same browser, but they will not follow you to another device.
+If you clear site data, use private browsing or switch browser, conversations can disappear, so use the Portal's export option for backups.
+Follow the included Password + KV Sync - Activate Later guide when you want cross-device storage.

 - Which step you're on